 - It is necessary to understand how components or parts of a product deform individually under loadings, and how they deform when they are assembled into a product.

-- It is necessary to understand how material properties of parts degrade over the life of the product.
-Material properties could degrade due to low or high temperature changes, or due to chemical reactions in a corrosive environment.
+- It is necessary to understand how the material properties of parts degrade over the life of the product.
+Material properties could degrade due to low or high-temperature changes, or due to chemical reactions in a corrosive environment.

 - It is necessary to understand how manufacturing defects could initiate crack growth and propagation.